 Of the two points above, the second one is much more important, in that, when collaborating remotely, each musician needs to still sync up with the rest of the group, when starting new sections in the song, or playing their solos over other’s backing, hence this particular track is of vital importance.
 When a vocalist, for example, expressively extends notes, the rest of the band should still be able to move together without missing a beat, otherwise, any tension built up by the vocalist loses its impact.
 Delivering on the beat has its own value.

 Now, it is common, that a particular track may be recorded more than once, as the artist may feel that one part of the section sounds better in one track, while another section sounds good in subsequent recordings of the same track.
 In this case, it is common to cut and paste tracks from various sources, so that the audio sounds good.
-Bear in mind, when doing this, if you dont align each cut track to the cue points on the original click track, the next musician who needs to work with your track will find it very hard to accompany your track.
-Remember, all you tracks need to be aligned with each-other for a tight piece.
+Bear in mind, when doing this, if you don’t align each cut the track to the cue points on the original click track, the next musician who needs to work with your track will find it very hard to accompany your track.
+Remember, all your tracks need to be aligned with each other for a tight piece.

-I hope this helps most performing musicians understand elementary aspects of being a studio musician and helps making music more fun.
+I hope this helps most performing musicians understand the elementary aspects of being a studio musician and helps make music more fun.